JonDouglas/jondouglas.github.io/_posts/2019-05-29-whats-next.md

 ![](/images/audrey.jpg)

-If there's anything I learned about becoming a father, it's that you need to **make time as it's not magically handed to you.** Someday your life with change for the best, and you have to put things on the shelf for awhile until you're ready to commit to them again.
+If there's anything I learned about becoming a father, it's that you need to **make time as it's not magically handed to you.** Someday your life will change for the best, and you have to put things on the shelf for awhile until you're ready to commit to them again.

 ## Xamarin.Android Book